cqian12/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch allows you to add nested routes so you can just change one parameter without changing the whole URL, so for example pulling the path for a dynamic endpoint from another element.
+This is useful because you don't have to / can't type links to endpoints where you don't necessarily know you're routing to.
-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?
+Form validation involves checking to see that each input for a form is the correct input, and meets certain requirements.
+For example, if you have an email field, the input should be in an email format.
+If there is a password field, the password might need to be a certain number of characters long and include certain special characters.
+Only once all of the fields have been validated can the form be submitted.
-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.
+End to end testing looks to see whether a user can accomplish an action on a web page, from start to finish, and focuses on the UI by mimicking the user's actions on the page to accomplish such an action.
+It is more comprehensive than other forms of testing such as static or integration testing.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
 - [ ] Add your team lead as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: `git checkout -b <firstName-lastName>`
+- [x] Create a new branch: `git checkout -b <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
-- [ ] Push commits: `git push origin <firstName-lastName>`
+- [x] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements